alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 26
 ````

-BITOP is used to perform a bitwise operation between multiple keys and can store the result in a destination key.
+"BITOP" is used to perform a bitwise operation between multiple keys and  store the result in a destination key.
 Operations are  AND, OR, XOR and NOT.

 ````
 redis> BITOP AND dest key1 key2
 (integer) 6
 ````

-* #### HyperLogLog Commands
+#### HyperLogLog Commands

 There are only 3 commands for this data type as explained below:

-PFADD is used to add elements to the Hyperloglog structure.
+"PFADD" is used to add elements to the Hyperloglog structure.

 ````
 redis> PFADD hll a b c d e f g
 (integer) 1
 ````

-PFCOUNT is used to count how many elements are inside the Hyperloglog
+"PFCOUNT" is used to count how many elements are inside the Hyperloglog

 ````
 redis> PFADD hll foo bar zap